 Assessment in the HSC is based on the Australian Food Industry, food manufacture, food development and contemporary food issues.
-This may include research assignment, debates, case studies and industry reports.
+This may include research assignment, debates, case studies, industry reports and practical cooking assessment.

-There is an \$80 course fee each year for Food Technology.
+There is an \$150 course fee each year for Food Technology.